U.S. regulator drops case against two London forex traders - Up News Info

 Article content

-LONDON — A U.S. federal regulator has dropped a case against two former top London currency traders that alleged exchange-rate rigging, their lawyers said on Thursday, drawing a line under an eight-year pursuit by U.S. authorities.
+LONDON — A U.S. regulator has dropped a case against two former top London currency traders that alleged exchange-rate rigging, the agency said on Thursday, drawing a line under an eight-year pursuit by U.S. authorities.

-The U.S. Office of Comptroller of the Currency (OCC) withdrew its case in federal court against Richard Usher, an ex JPMorgan head of EMEA foreign exchange spot trading, and Rohan Ramchandani, Citigroup’s former European forex trading head, according to their lawyers and a court notice.
+The U.S. Office of Comptroller of the Currency (OCC) withdrew its case in federal court against Richard Usher, an ex JPMorgan head of EMEA foreign exchange spot trading, and Rohan Ramchandani, Citigroup’s former European forex trading head, according to their lawyers, the agency and a court notice.

 Article content